 Where to go

 Turkey is a huge country and you could literally spend months exploring it.
 Even breaking it down to the eastern half of the country still leaves a huge chunk of land to traverse.
 Eastern Turkey also has a heap of sights to see and so, unless you have unlimited time, it would be difficult to cover everything.
-So here’s my list of must see places in Eastern Turkey:
+So here’s my list of must-see places to travel to in Eastern Turkey:

 Trabzon (with a side trip to Sumela Monastery)

 The largest resort city on the Black Sea coast, Trabzon is a popular summer vacation spot for Turkish tourists.
 It’s also the base for a day trip to Sumela Monastery an incredible Greek Orthodox monastery built on the side of the mountains.
 I had really wanted to go to visit this monastery, however, it’s been under construction for some time, which means you cannot actually enter it but just view it from outside which I figured was not worth my time and effort to go out of my way for a few days.
 When it’s reopened, however, it would be considered one of Eastern Turkey’s highlights for certain.

 The best time to visit Eastern Turkey is in spring or autumn which avoids the extreme weather conditions in summer and winter.
 However, summer is a popular time to visit the Black Sea coast area and so if you’re looking for lively activity then summer is your best bet.
 However, to avoid the crowds of Turkish holiday goers then I would recommend spring or autumn.

 I visited in October and the weather was perfect, with blue skies every day and mid-range temperatures.
 It was also relatively quiet in terms of tourists, although this part of Turkey is generally quiet anytime of year compared to the country’s west.